-University of Texas, Southwestern Medical Center, Ophthalmology Department
+University of Texas Southwestern Medical Center, Department of Ophthalmology

 Southwestern Medical Center